-- Fax

-- Person-to-person chat over coffee

-- Campaign newsletter

-- Campaign website

-- Online "real time" chat such as ICQ, IRC, or a chatroom

-- A "members only" campaign discussion list using an online message board

-- Plain envelope "secretly" dropped off somewhere for the PCs to find
+Snail mail Snail mail Email Phone Fax Person-to-person chat over coffee Campaign newsletter Campaign newsletter Online "real time" chat such as ICQ, IRC, or a chatroom A "members only" campaign discussion list using an online message board Plain envelope "secretly" dropped off somewhere for the PCs to find s.
+Reward players for Their Submissions.